UnifiedPush/documentation/content/users/troubleshooting/self-hosted-with-matrix.md

   * Check your synapse's logs.

-Then, you should run the notifications troubleshooter feature on element.
+Then, you should run the notifications troubleshooter feature on Element, and check the push history on Element-X.

 If you don't receive the notification, the problem comes from your push provider: